Learn how to smoke a whole turkey using a Masterbuilt electric smoker, and why it is one of easiest, and tastiest, ways to smoke a turkey!

 Dry Brine the Turkey Overnight

-- Place the turkey on a wire rack placed on top of a baking sheet.
+- Place the turkey on a wire rack placed on top of a baking sheet or in a V shaped rack inside of a pan.

-- Mix together the ½ cup Kosher salt and 3 Tbsp pepper, and sprinkle generously over the top and bottom and inside the cavities of the turkey.
-DO NOT use cooking oil to adhere or skin will not get crispy.½ Cup Kosher Salt, 3 Tbsp Fresh Course Ground Black Pepper
+- Mix together the ½ cup Kosher salt and 3 tablespoon pepper, and sprinkle generously over the top and bottom and inside the cavities of the turkey.
+DO NOT use cooking oil to adhere or skin will not get crispy.
+If you prefer BBQ rub instead of just salt, add it now but choose a rub that does contain salt so the turkey will brine.½ Cup Kosher Salt, 3 tablespoon Coarse Ground Black Pepper

 - Place the turkey, on the wire rack and baking sheet in the refrigerator overnight or for at least 4-6 hours.